-What is the COVID-19 ELISA pan-Ig Antibody Test?
+What is the OmniPATH COVID-19 Total Antibody ELISA Test?

-This test is an antibody test.
+The test is an antibody test.
 It will help assess if you have antibodies to the virus that causes COVID-19.
 An antibody test may not be able to show if you have a current infection, because it can take 1-3 weeks after infection to make antibodies.